SirongHuang/Deep-Learning-Track-ML_Meetup/README.md

 :exclamation: [Join teams in this Google form](https://goo.gl/forms/nUYJ4NF4Xqeh4onA3)

 ## Final project - [Earthquake Kaggle competition](https://www.kaggle.com/c/LANL-Earthquake-Prediction)
-Select 8 most active and contributive members near the end of the course
+Select 8 most active and contributive members near the end of the course.
+May divide into teams if there are more than 8 participants.

 ## Q & A: